 Do not hand create any HTTP requests directly in your

-Consumer app.
-Testing through a client class (a class with the sole responsibility of handling the HTTP interactions with the
+Consumer application.
+Testing through a client class/function (a class/function with the sole responsibility of handling the HTTP interactions with the

 Provider) gives you much more assurance that your